Savefor later Page saved! You can go back to this later in your Diabetes and Me Close

 Some conditions, like Addison's disease, severe asthma, rheumatoid arthritis, lupus and coronavirus are treated with steroids.
 If you have diabetes, taking high doses of steroids for periods of time can make your blood sugar levels rise.
 This is called steroid-induced hyperglycaemia.
 Your doctor or nurse will talk to you about this.
 They may ask you to make some changes to how you manage your diabetes, so that you can keep your blood sugar levels within your target range

-While this works well for treating coronavirus, the side effects can affect blood sugar management.
-Dexamethasone makes your body more resistant to insulin, making your blood sugar levels go very high.
-If you’re given dexamethasone, you may need insulin to help reduce your blood sugar levels.
-If you already take insulin, you are likely to need to take more or take a different one that does a better job of bringing your blood sugars down.
+While this works well for treating coronavirus, the side effects can affect blood sugars.
+Dexamethasone makes your body more resistant to insulin and raises blood sugar levels.
+If you already take insulin you should speak to your healthcare team who will advise on any changes to insulin doses that may be required to help reduce your blood sugar levels.

 If you don’t have diabetes and are prescribed steroids, it’s important to know that taking this medication could cause diabetes to develop later on.
 This is called steroid-induced diabetes.
 We've got more information about the condition, including the symptoms to look out for.
 You can also speak to your healthcare team for more guidance and advice.